LNP-BP/LNPBPs/lnpbp-0003.md

 ## Specification

-Cryptographic commitments under this standard are made according to LNPBPS-1 [1] and LNPBPS-2 [2] standards.
+Cryptographic commitments under this standard are made according to LNPBP-1 [1] and LNPBP-2 [2] standards.

-To deterministically define the number of transaction output that contains CC under some protocol `P`, the commiting party "Alice" `A` (which may be represented by a single person or some m-of-n federation) and the verifying  party "Bob" `B` (which may be represented by a single person or some m-of-n federation) need to agree  on three parameters:
+To deterministically define the number of transaction output that contains CC under some protocol `P`, the committing party "Alice" `A` (which may be represented by a single person or some m-of-n federation) and the verifying  party "Bob" `B` (which may be represented by a single person or some m-of-n federation) need to agree  on three parameters:
 1. A protocol-defined parameter `s`, acting as a seed for all protocol-wide commitments, this must be a 8-bit value;